helpdeskguide/greyhound/index.rst

 .. raw:: html

     </div>
-If you’ve booked a trip with Greyhound and can’t find your bus ticket, there are simple ways to recover it.
-First, check your email inbox and spam folder for a confirmation from Greyhound.
-You can also log in to your account on greyhound.com or use the Greyhound mobile app to access your ticket.
-If needed, contact their customer support for help.
-Digital tickets are accepted, so printing isn’t always necessary.
-Always save your confirmation details to make future travel smoother.
+If you’ve misplaced your Greyhound bus ticket, don’t worry—there are several ways to retrieve it.
+First, check your email inbox and spam folder for the confirmation message containing your e-ticket.
+You can also log in to your account at Greyhound.com or use the Greyhound mobile app to access your ticket under “My Trips.”
+If you have your confirmation number, use the “Manage Trip” feature on the site.
+Still need help?
+Visit your nearest Greyhound office for support: Find a Greyhound Location.
+Digital tickets are accepted, so printing isn’t always required.
 How to Find Your Greyhound Bus Ticket
 =====================================